 Power of the Moon

-- Power of the Moon - Moonfire deals X additional direct damage, and has a 5% chance to grant you Lunar Empowerment.
+- Power of the Moon - Moonfire deals X additional periodic damage, and has a 5% chance to grant you Lunar Empowerment.

-At 370, Moonfire deals 945 additional damage.
+At 385, Moonfire deals 163 additional damage per tick.
 The Lunar Empowerment chance does not work for Guardians.

 This is a Balance trait that is not selectable as Guardian, however it will work if you have selected it from Balance spec and switched into Guardian spec after selecting it.
-It is the strongest single target trait for damage, but it loses handily to Twisted Claws on 2 or more targets.
-It stacks with Galactic Guardian meaning you will want to always have this talent selected if you are running one or more of these traits.
-It also works with Catweaving.
+This trait was changed in 8.1 to grant periodic damage instead of direct damage, meaning it no longer scales with Galactic Guardian and is therefore not recommended.

 - Waking Dream - Ysera's Gift now heals every 4 seconds, and heals for an additional X for each of your active Rejuvenations.